jorgebastida/gordon/README.md

 How it works
 -------------
 It is easy - we want as much as possible to happen on CloudFormation, so every single thing which could be done with it... will be done with it.
 Any other resource or integration will be done as part of a pre or post script, before the stack is applied or after it succeeds.
+(The internal are slightly more complex, but that's pretty much it).

-You should not worry about what happens where and you should focus of developing whatever your product is.
+You should not worry about what happens where, and you should focus of developing whatever your product is.
 As soon as new APIs are released or CloudFormation get's new fancy stuff we'll do as much as possible to reduce the bolierplate.